See Our Work in Ohio

 - Enterprise Community Loan Fund provided developers Neighborhood Progress Inc. and Pennrose Properties with a $3.2 million loan for the senior housing component of the project.

 - Enterprise Community Investment syndicated nearly $11 million in Low-Income Housing Tax Credit and Federal Historic Tax Credit equity for the housing component of the project.

 - For the charter school and commercial component of the project, Enterprise Community Loan Fund provided a $3 million loan and Enterprise Community Investment provided an $11 million allocation of New Market Tax Credits.

-Buckeye Square is a permanent supportive housing project for chronically homeless individuals.
-The newest 65 unit building opened at the end of 2013 in Cleveland’s Buckeye neighborhood and has Enterprise Green Communities Certification.
+Inez Killingsworth Pointe is a permanent supportive housing project for chronically homeless individuals.
+The 66-unit building opened in mid-2017 in Cleveland’s Union Miles neighborhood and has Enterprise Green Communities Certification.

-- Buckeye Square features on-site social services, common laundry facilities, a community room with kitchen, a computer lab, parking for residents, a 24-hour staffed front desk and outdoor courtyard space.
+- Inez Killingsworth features on-site social services, common laundry facilities, a community room with kitchen, a computer lab, parking for residents, a 24-hour staffed front desk and outdoor courtyard space.

-- This project has been developed by Cleveland Housing Network, in partnership with EDEN, Inc. and FrontLine Services through the Enterprise-led Housing First Initiative, which seeks to end chronic homelessness in Cuyahoga County by creating permanent supportive housing for single adults, young adults, and families with histories of long-term homelessness and disabilities.
+- This project has been developed by CHN Housing Partners, in partnership with EDEN, Inc. and FrontLine Services through the Enterprise-led Housing First Initiative, which seeks to end chronic homelessness in Cuyahoga County by creating permanent supportive housing for single adults, young adults, and families with histories of long-term homelessness and disabilities.

-Our leadership in the Housing First Initiative supported the development, management, operations and services of permanent supportive housing.
-Together with our partners, Cleveland Housing Network, EDEN, Inc., and FrontLine Service we continue to support the success of Housing First residents.
-Below are further examples of Housing First locations.
+Our leadership in the Housing First Initiative supports the development, management, operations and services of permanent supportive housing.
+Together with our partners, CHN Housing Partners, EDEN, Inc., and FrontLine Service, we continue to support the success of Housing First residents.